JaNagy/hello_world/README.md

 # hello_world
 Training folder

-This training is so I can begin to download files from Adafruit for the evaluation boards I have purchased.
+This training is so I can begin to download files from Adafruit for the various evaluation boards I have purchased.